 Fact: Declawing Is Mostly a U.S. & Canada Thing

-- Declawing is illegal in 39 countries, including Australia, Brazil, England and Japan.
+- Declawing is illegal in 42 countries, including Australia, Brazil, and England.

 - As of July 22, 2019, New York was the 1st U.S. state to ban declawing.
 Woohoo!

-- A very small number of U.S. cities have banned it, including: Berkley, Beverly Hills, Burbank, Culver City, Los Angeles, San Francisco, Santa Monica, West Hollywood and Denver.
+- A very small number of U.S. cities have banned it, including: Berkley, Beverly Hills, Burbank, Culver City, Los Angeles, San Francisco, Santa Monica, West Hollywood, Denver, and St. Louis.

 - California, New Jersey, Massachusetts, Rhode Island and West Virginia may be next.